Religion and belief

 Case law has expanded the definition of belief and philosophies such as vegetarianism and environmentalism have been judged to be protected subject to certain criteria.

 In 2011 ECU collected evidence from 3077 members of staff and 3935 students through a survey, interviews, focus groups and case studies.
 The research explored the religion and belief issues that were having an impact on the sector and makes recommendations to help institutions to become more confident in developing approaches that meet the needs of their diverse staff and students.

 The latest national statistics on religion and belief for staff and students in higher education can be found in our statistical reports.
 Note that as of the 2017/8 HESA student data collection, ‘religion and belief’ will now be a compulsory return.
 The HESA website has further details.

 ECU will be providing an updated publication as part of our work on supporting religion and belief for staff and students during 2017.

 Our guidance, expected in the Autumn term of 2017/8 academic year will consolidate and update our existing guidance on this protected characteristic, with a focus on providing practical guidance, with reflective questions, case studies, and shared best practice.
 It will also consider intersectional approaches and challenges in regards to religion and belief, particularly regarding race and gender.

 Exams, timetabling and work patterns

-Religious observance in higher education: institutional timetabling and work patterns gives for staff responsible for timetabling and examination schedules.
+Our briefing Religious observance in higher education: institutional timetabling and work patterns gives for staff responsible for timetabling and examination schedules.
 Please note that this guidance predates the Equality Act.
 Updated guidance is currently being prepared.